DevOpsKev/cucurbits/README.md

 ````
 Belief : The world needs a lightweight HDD framework to describe and test product hypotheses.
   Basis : Executable specification reduces ambiguity in the DevOps lifecycle.
     Test : Release an opensource HDD framework
       Criteria : Must allow description of beliefs in natural language for non-technical people.
       Criteria : Familiar tools and languages for engineers
       Criteria : Infrastructure as Code Deployable
       Criteria : Must be able to manage long running confirmaiton of test results

-Comfirmation : People download the framework and fork us on github to sustain opensource development.
+  Comfirmation : People download the framework, fork us and contribute to opensource development.
   Revelation : Noone is interested, we don't recieve a single fork.
 ````